SalomePlatform/adao/doc/en/ref_algorithm_DerivativeFreeOptimization.rst

   Minimizer
     This key allows to choose the optimization minimizer.
+The default choice is "BOBYQA", and the possible ones are
+    "BOBYQA" (minimization with or without contraints by quadratic approximation [Powell09]_), "COBYLA" (minimization with or without contraints by linear approximation [Powell94]_ [Powell98]_).
+    "NEWUOA" (minimization with or without contraints by iterative quadratic approximation [Powell04]_), "POWELL" (minimization unconstrained using conjugate directions [Powell64]_), "SIMPLEX" (minimization with or without contraints using Nelder-Mead simplex algorithm [Nelder65]_), "SUBPLEX" (minimization with or without contraints using Nelder-Mead on a sequence of subspaces [Rowan90]_).
-The default choice is "POWELL", and the possible ones are "POWELL" (modified Powell unconstrained minimizer, see [Powell]_), "SIMPLEX" (simplex or Nelder-Mead unconstrained minimizer, see [Nelder]_), "COBYLA" (constrained optimization by linear approximation).
-It is recommended to stay with the default when there is no bounds, and to choose "COBYLA" when there are bounds.
-Remark: the default "POWELL" method perform a dual outer/inner loops optimization, leading then to less control on the cost function evaluation number because it is the outer loop limit than is controled.
-If precise control on this cost function evaluation number is required, choose the "SIMPLEX" or the "COBYLA" one.
+    Remark: the "POWELL" method perform a dual outer/inner loops optimization, leading then to less control on the cost function evaluation number because it is the outer loop limit than is controled.
+If precise control on this cost function evaluation number is required, choose an another minimizer.

-    Example : ``{"Minimizer":"POWELL"}``
+    Example : ``{"Minimizer":"BOBYQA"}``

   MaximumNumberOfSteps
     This key indicates the maximum number of iterations allowed for iterative